-This part of the guide describes the benefits that you can expect to receive from this Scheme when you choose to retire at Normal Pension Age.
+This part of the guide describes the benefits that you can expect to receive from this Scheme when you choose to retire at normal pension age.

-The pension for 'Officers' is based on your final years' pensionable pay at retirement, or in either of the two preceding years if higher.
+The pension for 'officers' is based on your final years' pensionable pay at retirement, or in either of the two preceeding years if higher.

-The pension for 'Officers' is based on your Reckonable Pay at retirement.
+The pension for 'officers' is based on your reckonable pay at retirement.
 This is the average of the best consecutive three years pensionable pay out of the final ten years prior to retirement.
+Each year in the last ten will first be revalued in line with the Consumer Price Index (CPI).

-In both the 1995 and 2008 Sections the pension The pension for 'Practitioners' is based on a percentage of your earnings throughout your career.
+In both the 1995 and 2008 Sections the pension The pension for 'practitioners' is based on a percentage of your earnings throughout your career.
 These earnings are revalued to maintain a current value at retirement.